COLLECTION 3: TRADITION AND MODERNITY

 (1) S. Circumstances

-(2) Bossuet’s topic n°18, “enumeration of the parts” is akin to the topic of definition.
-For example, what is a “good captain” is defined by enumeration of his relevant qualities: brave, wise, etc. Dupleix’s topic n°2, “all and parts” relates more to composition and division
+(2) Bossuet’s topic n°18 (here, topic = topos, arg. scheme), “enumeration of the parts” is akin to the topic of definition.
+For example, what is a “good captain” is defined by enumerating his relevant qualities: brave, wise, etc. Dupleix’s topic n°2, “all and parts” is more related to composition and division

-Both typologies prioritize arguments exploiting the resources contributing to the definition of a word or a concept, in view of their exploitation in syllogistic reasoning.
-This enumeration of the core set of arguments is followed by the usual enumeration of arguments schemes drawing on causality, analogy, comparison, peripheral circumstances, opposites and induction.
-This set will reemerge under a new re-organization in the New Rhetoric.
+Both typologies prioritize arguments that exploit the resources that contribute to the definition of a word or a concept, with a view to the future use of this definition in syllogistic reasoning.
+This enumeration of the core set of arguments is followed by the usual enumeration of argument schemes based on causality, analogy, comparison, peripheral circumstances, opposites and induction.
+This set will reappear under a new reorganization in the New Rhetoric.

 In An Essay concerning Human Understanding John Locke briefly mentions “four sorts of arguments, that men, in their reasoning with others, do ordinarily make use of to prevail on their assent; or at least so to awe them as to silence their opposition” (IV, 17, “Of Reason”, § 19-22; p.
 410).
 These four arguments are: